jeanluct/braidlab/README.md

 *braidlab* is a [Matlab][2] package for analyzing data using braids.
 It was originally created and is maintained by [Jean-Luc Thiffeault][1].

+### documentation and installation

+See the [*braidlab* user's guide][15].
+If you already downloaded *braidlab* the guide is in the doc folder.
+For installation instructions, see the appendix in the guide.

 ### contributors

 [Michael Allshouse][3] and [Marko Budisic][4] contributed extensive testing, comments, and some of the code.